Victorxxiv/alx-system_engineering-devops/0x02-shell_redirections/README.md

 19-AZ  ; Replace all characters A and c from input to Z and e respectively.
 20-hiago  ;  Create a script that removes all letters c and C from input.
 21-reverse  ; Write a script that reverse its input.
+22-users_and_homes  ; script that displays all users and their home directories, sorted by users.
+Based on the the /etc/passwd file